Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-For comparison, boundaries of the shortest intervals and the low boundary of the modified central intervals in the Bayesian analysis have variable coverage too.
-But the coverage of them is directly calculated.
+For comparison, boundaries of the shortest intervals and the low boundary of the modified central intervals in the Bayesian analysis cut the variable probability, but it can be easily calculated.
 Here the coverage cannot be directly calculated, and cannot be calculated at all, if one strictly follows the frequentist approach and does not consider the probability distribution of the true parameter of interest.

-On the other hand, if the researcher does not shift the lower boundary when $s$ is below $\mathrm{U}_0$, the coverage by the lower limit will be constant, but the simultaneous coverage of the true $s$ by both limits will be either $1-\alpha$ or $1-2\alpha$.
+On the other hand, if the researcher does not shift the lower boundary when $s$ is below $\mathrm{U}_0$, the coverage by the lower limit will be constant, but the simultaneous ``two-sided'' coverage of the true $s$ by both limits will be either $1-\alpha$ or $1-2\alpha$.
 However, this two-sided coverage is less important in practice.
 There are exceptions, but usually this probability does not have any useful meaning.
-The violation of the lower and upper border usually leads to different physical conclusions and their separate confidence levels are the values which are only important.
+The violation of the lower and upper border usually leads to different physical conclusions and their separate confidence levels are the only values which are important.
+Therefore, the confidence belt restricted by $[\mathrm{U}_0, \mathrm{U}_4]$ from above and $[\mathrm{L}_0, \mathrm{L}_4]$ from below is tested in this research.